-On 31 December, 2019, as part of the Government's commitment for moving towards environment friendly technologies, in a significant f irst, the Ministry of Environment, Forest and Climate Change brought out a notification in the Gazette of India through which the issuance of import license for HCFC-141b is prohibited from 1st January, 2020 under Ozone Depleting Substances (Regulation and Control) Amendment Rules, 2019 issued under Environment (Protection) Act, 1986.
+On 31 December, 2019, as part of the Government's commitment for moving towards environment friendly technologies, in a significant first the MoEF&CC brought out a notification in the Gazette of India through which the issuance of import license for HCFC-141b is prohibited from 1st January, 2020 under ODSs (Regulation and Control) Amendment Rules, 2019 issued under Environment (Protection) Act, 1986.

 It is noteworthy that HCFC-141b is one of the most potent ozone depleting chemical after CFCs and is used mainly as a blowing agent in the production of rigid polyurethane (PU) foams.
 HCFC-141b is not produced in the country and all the domestic requirements are met through imports.
 With this notification, prohibiting the import of HCFC-141b, the country has been made free of the important ozone depleting chemical.
-Simultaneously, the use of HCFC-141b by foam manufacturing industry has also closed as on 1st January, 2020 under the Ozone Depleting Substances (Regulation and Control) Amendment Rules, 2014.
+Simultaneously, the use of HCFC-141b by foam manufacturing industry has also closed as on 1st January, 2020 under the ODSs (Regulation and Control) Amendment Rules, 2014.

-Competency Enhancement of System Houses and Micro, Small and Medium enterprises in foam manufacturing sector
+Competency Enhancement of System Houses and MSMEs in foam manufacturing sector

-A MOA has been signed between the Central Institute of Petrochemicals Engineering & Technology (CIPET), Department of Chemicals & Petrochemicals, Ministry of Chemicals & Fertilizers, Govt. of India and the Project Management Unit, Ozone Cell, Ministry of Environment Forest and Climate Change (MoEF& CC), Government of India for Competency Enhancement of System Houses and foam manufacturing enterprises especially MSMEs participating in HPMP.
-The agreement between CIPET and Ozone Cell, MoEF& CC shall facilitate the smooth and sustainable phase out of HCFC-141b in the foam manufacturing sector of the country by 1.1.2020.
+A MoA has been signed between the Central Institute of Petrochemicals Engineering & Technology (CIPET), Department of Chemicals Petro-Chemicals (DCPC).
+Ministry Chemicals & Fertilizers, Govt. of India and the Project Management Unit (PMU), Ozone Cell, MoEF&CC, Government of India for Competency Enhancement of System Houses and foam manufacturing enterprises especially MSMEs participating in HPMP.
+The agreement between CIPET and Ozone Cell, MoEF&CC shall facilitate the smooth and sustainable phase out of HCFC-141b in the foam manufacturing sector of the country by 1.1.2020.